Wenhu line: History

 The Wenshan line is connected to the Neihu Line, which opened in July 2009.
 It connects to Neihu and Taipei Songshan Airport, which currently has no rapid transit access.
 Since an alternative contractor Bombardier was awarded to supply the rolling stock and the signaling system for the new line, the Wenshan line's signaling system was converted to suit the new communications-based train control (CBTC) CITYFLO 650 to allow both the old Matra rolling stock and the new Bombardier rolling stock to run in co-existence.
-On 19 December 2010, fifty-one pairs of retrofitted VAL 256's (from the Matra rolling stock) will begin testing on the entire line.
-After over half a year of testing, the additional trains will decrease the time between trains at rush hour from 2 minutes to 72 seconds and bring the total number of trains operating on the line to 152 pairs.
+On 19 December 2010, fifty-one pairs of retrofitted VAL 256's (from the Matra rolling stock) began testing on the entire line.
+After over half a year of testing, the additional trains would decrease the time between trains at rush hour from 2 minutes to 72 seconds and bring the total number of trains operating on the line to 152 pairs.

 The long-awaited Neihu line has had many delays prior to its opening.
 Since the Neihu line was planned as an extension to the Wenshan line, the original plan called for a similar elevated medium-capacity line.
 However, due to the growth of the Neihu District, many residents and politicians called for an underground, high-capacity line instead (similar to the Blue line).

 The initial cost estimate of the elevated line was NT$42.6 billion, but due to delays the price-adjusted cost estimate rose to over NT$60.3 billion.
 A shift to underground construction would have increased the cost to as high as NT$134.4 billion.
 However, the Central Government stated that if construction for the Neihu line did not start immediately, they would withhold the grant money for the line.
 In addition, due to the narrow streets and numerous turns in Neihu, construction of an underground high-capacity line would have been infeasible.
 Thus, the plan to build an elevated line continued after much delay.

 There was also significant debate whether should be included on the route.
 The addition of the station added an additional 1.9 km to the line's length.
 Because of the inclusion of the station, the final cost of the line reached NT$66.7 billion.